 A swimming pool is at its most appealing when the water is clear and sparkling, which is only achievable if it is kept free of algae.
 The process of discouraging / destroying microorganisms is called sanitization.
-This subsection is the first of two discussing different sanitizing chemicals and focuses on the one which is by far the most common - chlorine.
+The most common method of sanitization is by far chlorine.